Bengerthelorf/Markdown/README.md

 Then open the project in VSCode and install the recommended extensions: `Markdown All in One`, `Markdown Preview Enhanced`, `Markdown Preview Mermaid Support`, and `Markmap`.

-After that, you can edit the Markdown files in the `Markdown` folder and use the `Markdown Preview Enhanced` extension to preview the changes.
-You can view the preview by pressing `Ctrl+Shift+V`.
+After that, you can edit the Markdown files in the `Markdown` folder and use the `Markdown Preview Enhanced` extension to preview the changes, which you should be able to view simply by using `Ctrl+Shift+V`.

 You can use the `Git` shortcut on the left sidebar of VSCode to commit your changes.